resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Now we’ll move onto security groups.

-By default VM brought up can reach out to the world, but the world can’t reach in.
-The script in the launch box was reaching out...

-Security Groups specify what network traffic is allowed to reach your machine...

-Let's see if I can explain.
+Let's see if I can explain them in a bit more detail.

 Network messages destined for a computer are broken up into packets.
 Once a packet reaches a computer how does the computer know which application the packet is destined for?